 Early Life and Education

 Mary Violet Leontyne Price was born on February 10, 1927, in Laurel, Mississippi, to James Anthony Price, a carpenter, and Kate Baker Price, a midwife with a beautiful singing voice.
 Price showed an interest in music from a young age and was encouraged by her parents.
-After beginning formal music training at age 5, she spent much of her time singing in the choir at St. Paul Methodist Church in her hometown.
+After beginning formal music training at age five, she spent much of her time singing in the choir at St. Paul Methodist Church in her hometown.
 When she was a child, she attended a recital by contralto Marian Anderson.

 Following her time at Oak Park Vocational High School, where she was a standout pianist and member of the glee club, Price enrolled at the College of Education and Industrial Arts in Wilberforce, Ohio.
 She began her studies focusing on music education, but was later encouraged by faculty to switch her concentration to voice.
 After graduation, Price headed to New York City to attend The Juilliard School on a full scholarship.